tylermumford/localstatus/README.md

 I am open to bug reports in GitHub Issues.
 Please use Discussions for feature requests and general discussions/questions/support.
 I am open to PRs.
 I'm not looking for other contributors right now.

 To help "pay for" this project, consider purchasing the macOS/Windows companion apps.
+(Eventually.
+They don't exist yet.)

 ## Disclosure